d-morrison/IntroStatActivities/15-Exam3-review.Rmd

 s.
 What is the scope of inference for this study?
 \vspace{0.8in}

-3. Use the provided Final Exam Review R script file and analyze the following research question: "Is there an association between height and balance time for Islanders?"
+3. Use the appropriate Final Exam Review R script file and analyze the following research question: "Is there an association between height and balance time for Islanders?"

 a.
 Parameter of Interest:
 \vspace{0.3in}